Skip to content

 You can take a self-guided audio tour to learn more about Llandaff’s mysterious past and reported ghost sightings.
 This tour takes you in a circle down an eerie and atmospheric wooded path, the site of numerous paranormal encounters, before continuing along the riverbank, where other ghostly encounters and legends are related.

-The journey concludes in the old, deserted, and overgrown forest graveyard, with its powerful atmosphere and eerie legends, before returning to the Cathedral for more tales.
+The journey concludes in the old, deserted, overgrown forest graveyard, with its powerful atmosphere and eerie legends, before returning to the Cathedral for more tales.

-haunted places in Wales
+Haunted Places in Wales

 It was a vital area during World War I and II.
 People claim witnessing soldiers wandering through the woods and mutilated figures.
 Others claim falling over after feeling like someone was grasping at their ankles.